billkarsh/SpikeGLX/sglhome/docs/index.md

 ## CatGT

-CatGT is a command-line tool that does the following offline operations (all imec phases):
+CatGT is a command-line tool that does the following offline operations on SpikeGLX output files (all probe types):

 >+ Optionally join trials with given run_name and index ranges [ga,gb] [ta,tb]...
 >+ ...Or run on any individual file.
 >+ Optionally apply demultiplexing corrections.
->+ Optionally apply band-pass and global CAR filters.
+>+ Optionally apply band-pass and CAR filters.
 >+ Optionally edit out saturation artifacts.
 >+ By default extract tables of sync waveform edge times to drive TPrime.
 >+ Optionally extract tables of other nonneural event times to be aligned with spikes.